daviduzondu/team_beetle_hng_boilerplate_node_web/README.md

 ## API Endpoints

-All API endpoints can be referenced in the [API Reference](API_REFERENCE.md) document.
+All API endpoints can be referenced at https://team-beetle-api-docs.netlify.app/#/

 ## Database Schema Documentation